 rpool/swap

-• sync=always — ensures swap writes complete before returning.
-Without this, a power failure could corrupt swap content.
+• sync=always — ensures swap writes complete before returning to the caller.
+Without this, a power failure during heavy swap activity can corrupt swap content.

 sudo mkswap -f /dev/zvol/rpool/swap